 Questions regarding Danmarks Nationalbank's banknote exchange points

-Here you will find answers to questions regarding Danmarks Nationalbank's three banknote exchange points where private individuals and companies, from 2 December 2024 to 31 May 2006, can exchange the banknotes that will become invalid.
+Here you will find answers to questions regarding Danmarks Nationalbank's three banknote exchange points where private individuals and companies, until 31 May 2026 can exchange the banknotes that has become invalid as a means of payment.

 How do I get the money?